-Teck's share of capital expenditures in 2020 was \$1.9 million and Teck's share of planned capital expenditures in 2021 is \$8.3 million, which will be included in growth capital expenditures within our copper business unit.
+Teck's share of expenditures in 2021 was \$13.1 million and Teck's share of planned expenditures in 2022 is \$23.1 million.

-Mesaba, United States
+Mesaba, United States (Copper-Nickel-PGM)

 The Mesaba property, located in northeastern Minnesota 100 kilometres north of Duluth, is part of a potentially significant copper, nickel and platinum-palladium-cobalt mining district in the United States.
 Known ore deposits in the district, including Mesaba, consist of metallurgically complex disseminated copper-nickel sulphides that require a range of mineral processing steps to make saleable concentrate or metal products while meeting state and federal requirements to protect the environment.
 Mineral rights over the Mesaba deposit are held 100% by Teck through lease agreements with private interests and the State of Minnesota.